US says UN COVID-19 meeting is stage for Chinese 'propaganda'

 The US official also said it was "wholly unacceptable" that the WHO probe would not be completed for nearly a year.

 The UN General Assembly agreed in October to hold the COVID-19 special session by adopting a resolution with 150 votes in favour.
-The United States, Israel and Armenia abstained and the remaining members didn't vote.
+The United States, Israel and Armenia abstained and the remaining members did not vote.
 The meeting was proposed by the General Assembly president, Turkish diplomat Volkan Bozkir.

 Bozkir's spokesman Brenden Varma said the president thought that the meeting was "already too late" and should have happened in the summer.
 Varma added the meeting was created as a way to promote multilateralism in a time of crisis.